Today’s reading: Ecclesiastes 9-12.

 Yesterday is history.
 Tomorrow is a mystery.
 Today is a gift.
 That’s why it’s called the present.

 It’s possible to be so focused on eternity that one fails to enjoy the present.
 “He’s so heavenly minded that he’s no earthly good” goes the old complaint.
-Surely this is just as big a mistake as ignoring death and living as though there is no God and no judgment.
-No, God tells us through Solomon’s words that death should inform our living, making each day even more precious and worth savoring.
+But wait, isn’t it just as big a mistake to ignore death and live as though there is no God and no judgment?
+Of course it is, and God tells us through Solomon that death should inform our living, making each day more precious and worth savoring.

 For the living know they will die; but the dead do not know anything, nor have they any longer a reward, for their memory is forgotten.
 Indeed their love, their hate and their zeal have already perished, and they will no longer have a share in all that is done under the sun.
 Go then, eat your bread in happiness and drink your wine with a cheerful heart; for God has already approved your works.
 Let your clothes be white all the time, and let not oil be lacking on your head.
 Enjoy life with the woman whom you love all the days of your fleeting life which He has given to you under the sun ; for this is your reward in life and in your toil in which you have labored under the sun.
-Ecclesiastes 9:5-9
+Whatever your hand finds to do, do it with all your might; for there is no activity or planning or knowledge or wisdom in Sheol where you are going.
+Ecclesiastes 9:5-10

 The value of life.
 Solomon doesn’t tell us much about what death is, but instead makes it clear that in death we lose our opportunity to participate in the experience of mortal life.
 In this way he exalts the value of life on earth – its distinct thoughts and actions, passions and work, pleasures and love.